Theoretical investigations on Kerr and Faraday rotations in topological multi-Weyl Semimetals: Optical Conductivity in mWSMs

-The imaginary part of $\sigma_{xx}$ is followed from the Kramers-Kronig relation and takes the form:
+The imaginary part of the $\sigma_{xx}$ is followed from the Kramers-Kronig relation and takes the form:

-where $\xi=(2+\frac{3}{2|C|}+\frac{1}{2|C|^3})$, $\Sigma(|C|,\omega,\mu)=\frac{4}{|C|^3}+3\left(\frac{\hbar\omega}{\mu}\right)^2\left(\frac{1}{|C|^3}+\frac{1}{|C|}\right)$ and $\omega_c=vk_c$ is the cut-off frequency with $k_c$ being the ultraviolet momentum cut-off along $k_z$-direction.
-It is clear from the above equation that, similar to the real part, the imaginary part also scales with $n$ in mWSMs.
-Since Eq.\,\eqref{im-xx-final} is a complicated function of $\omega$ that possesses two discontinuities at two photon frequency bounds, one can extract its exact behavior using numerics.
+where $\xi=(2+\frac{3}{2|C|}+\frac{1}{2|C|^3})$, $\zeta(|C|,\omega,\mu)=\frac{4}{|C|^3}+3\left(\frac{\hbar\omega}{\mu}\right)^2\left(\frac{1}{|C|^3}+\frac{1}{|C|}\right)$, and $\omega_c=vk_c$ is the cut-off frequency with $k_c$ being the ultraviolet momentum cut-off along the $k_z$-direction.
+We have chosen the momentum cutoff along the $k_z$ direction $k_c \sim \pi/a$ with $k_c>Q$ where $a$ is the lattice constant.
+It is clear from the above equation that, like the real part, the imaginary part of $\sigma_{xx}$ also scales with $n$ in mWSMs.
+Since Eq.\,\eqref{im-xx-final} is a complicated function of $\omega$, its exact behavior can be retrieved using numerics.
 The real and imaginary parts of $\sigma_{xx}$ from Eqs.\,\eqref{ReSigxx_final} and \eqref{im-xx-final} are plotted in Fig.~\ref{fig1}(a), where the two frequencies $\omega_{1,2}$ are directly influenced by the tilt parameter $C$, which controls the region of vertical transitions.
 The amplitude of the vertical transitions here is directly proportional to the topological charge $n$, and it increases as one progresses from single WSMs to mWSMs, as can be seen directly from Eq.\,\ref{ReSigxx_final}.
-It is important to note that, although the low-energy model of the mWSM can accurately capture the real part of the conductivity (for example, ${\rm Re}[\sigma_{xx}]$ which is cut-off independent) for $\omega_c >> \omega$, the imaginary part of the conductivity becomes cut-off dependent which can be avoided by using a lattice regularization~\cite{trivedi_2015}.
+It is worth noting that, while the low-energy model of the mWSM can accurately capture the real part of the conductivity for $\omega_c >> \omega$ (for example, ${\rm Re}[\sigma_{xx}]$, which is cut-off independent), the imaginary part of the conductivity becomes cut-off dependent that can be avoided by using a lattice regularization~\cite{trivedi_2015}.

-From Eq.\,\eqref{ReSigZZ}, the ${\rm Re}[\sigma_{zz}(\omega)]$ is evaluated as:
+From Eq.\,\eqref{ReSigZZ}, the ${\rm Re}[\sigma_{zz}(\omega)]$ is evaluated as